 Some email addresses were seen to have registered only a few malicious domains.
 Possible explanations include misclassification of the malicious domain, the domain was compromised and repurposed maliciously, or perhaps the domain was malicious, sinkholed, and had its registrant contact email updated.
 It’s also possible that the email address used to register the domains was at some point compromised and used to register a domain for malicious use:

 A large majority of the groups formed looked like the image below.
-Notice some domains are blacklisted and most are unknown.
+Notice some domains are blocklisted and most are unknown.
 Having such a large number of domains, with a mix of alignments, sharing a single registrant contact email address is indicative of a proxy registration service.
 In these cases the sibling domains are likely unrelated to each other:

-Similar to proxy registration email address groupings, abuse desks are another type of large group that are usually comprised of half unknown and half blacklisted domains.
+Similar to proxy registration email address groupings, abuse desks are another type of large group that are usually comprised of half unknown and half blocklisted domains.
 The lower right point in the below graphic is an abuse desk email address, while the rest of the nodes are domains registered with that Whois registrant contact email address.
 Red nodes are known malicious domains, while white nodes are domains with unknown or benign intent.
 If a domain’s Whois contact email address has recently been changed to a registrar’s abuse desk, chances are the domain has an outstanding abuse complaint and is under investigation: